Help More Patients Afford The Healthcare Services They Need

 How Patient Financing Works

-Patient financing gets rid of the risks associated with running an internal payment plan program in-house.
+Patient financing gets rid of the risks associated with running an internal payment plan program in-house and offers different healthcare finance options for your patients.
 You simply let the patient know the solution is available and get them set up with the tools to personalize a patient payment plan based on their situation.

 Ideally, you want to partner with a third-party partner that integrates with the technologies that patients are already using, such as smartphones.
 For example, a solution might allow you to send a customized text or email message to patients.
 They are presented with the option to pay now or enroll in a payment plan.